DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-01-09-rationalizing-god.md

 Failing to grasp the stretch of time, which flattens our actions’ shaky curve

 Infinite lifetimes we travelled afar; between hell, heaven and earth..
-Love for God is the only path, that breaks the cycle of death and rebirth
+Love for God is the only path, that breaks the cycle of death and the inevitable rebirth

 This simple act of ‘attachment to God’ is lot easier said than done..
 Try to focus for even 30 seconds and observe yourself being undone

-Think of the wondrous cosmos and its intricate workings, this form of Her is called *nirguna*..
+Think of the wondrous cosmos and its intricate workings, this form of Hers is called *nirguna*..
 Or think of Her *leelas* as manifestations on earth; these forms of *avatars* are called *saguna*

 Think of this material world as an endless ordeal, where all actions lead to misery..